 Similarly, if Aroon-Down crosses above Aroon-Up to the upside, it signals the beginning of a potential downtrend.
 If Aroon-Down hits 100, price action is making new lows.
 If Aroon-Down remains stable between 70 – 100, while Aroon-Up remains between 0 – 30, it signals confirmation of a downtrend.

 When Aroon-Up and Aroon-Down move in parallel (horizontal, sloping up or down) with each other at roughly the same level, then price is range trading or consolidating.

-The Aroon indicator is a good visual display of price action that is easily interpreted.
-If understood and applied correctly, monitoring the indicator can help you to determine the direction and momentum of the price.
+The Aroon indicator is a good visual display of price action that is easy to interpret.
+If understood and applied correctly, monitoring the indicator can help you determine the price’s direction and momentum.
 As always, you should never rely on any one signal to enter or exit a trade.
 Using the Aroon indicator in tandem with other technical indicators and chart patterns can dramatically increase the odds of making a profitable trade.

 Find more informational articles on the TraderMentality blog.